witoldlitwin/spain-weather-map/README.md

 - Vue.js 3 with TypeScript
 - Leaflet for map visualization
 - Axios for API requests
-- OpenDataSoft API for municipality data
+- OpenDataSoft API for Spanish and Portuguese municipality data
 - Open-Meteo API for historical weather data

 ## Getting Started